Covering Teens: Lessons from the “Raising Kings” Journalists

 Getting heartfelt, personally revealing comments from teenage boys is difficult enough for parents.
 So reporters Kavitha Cardoza and Cory Turner had to take a few creative risks to get good audio for their National Public Radio series on an all-boys public high school in Washington D.C. last year.

 The pair spent a year working on a three-part NPR series titled “Raising Kings: A Year of Love and Struggle at Ron Brown College Prep,” about a public high school designed for male students of color.
-At one point, Cardoza, who is a correspondent for Public Broadcasting Service’s NewsHour and Education Week, and let one of Ron Brown’s students take her recorder overnight during a trip to Atlanta to visit historically black colleges.
+At one point, Cardoza, who is a correspondent for Public Broadcasting Service’s NewsHour and Education Week, let one of Ron Brown’s students take her recorder overnight during a trip to Atlanta to visit historically black colleges.

 “What’s your opinion about Atlanta?” the student asked his classmates.
 One said he planned to attend Morehouse College, and another said he was interested in Clark Atlanta University’s architecture program.